lnanhkhoa/wearableDevice/wearableDevice_CC1350_LAUNCHXL_tirtos_ccs/README.md

 you will need the Sensors Boosterpack.

 ## Example Usage

+* Example output is generated through use of Display driver APIs.
+Refer to the Display driver documentation found in the SimpleLink MCU SDK User's Guide.

 * Open a serial session (e.g. [`PuTTY`](http://www.putty.org/ "PuTTY's
  Homepage"), etc.) to the appropriate COM port.